top of page

 There was no way I could have survived a fall like that, it was at least 200 feet.

-As clung on the rock and contemplated what to do, I a sensation of calm came over me.
+As held on to the rock for dear life and contemplated what to do, I a sensation of calm came over me.
+It was spiritual.
 I knew that this was it, any decision I made going forwards would either lead to my very quick death or my survival.
-When you get this close to the edge of life, you get great clarity in mind.
-It’s the clearest and most focused I have ever been.
-There was no margin for error just black and white, life or death.

 I said out loud to myself, ‘Tim, do not mess this up’.
 I was giving myself the pep talk of my life.